Dark and Decadent Chocolate Smoothie Recipe

 There isn’t really much you can do, except keep up to date with the lists of chocolate brands with the lowest contamination.
 My go-to is Ghiradelli unsweetened cocoa powder (yes, for this chocolate smoothie recipe, too).
 For bars I also usually grab Ghiradelli since it’s easy for me to remember (no financial link there at all).
 According to Consumer Reports studies, other brands on the safer side include Mast, Taza and Valrhona.

-Chocolate Smoothie Recipe Ingredients
+Chocolate Smoothie Ingredients

 Alright, back to the chocolate smoothie recipe.
 The star here is chocolate, and like I just mentioned, I use Ghiradelli unsweetened cocoa powder.
 (Technically any unsweetened cocoa powder will do.)
 You only need a couple spoons to get a rich, chocolatey flavor.